ApolloAuto/apollo/docs/08_Planning/open_space_trajectory_partition.md

         DiscretizedTrajectory* interpolated_trajectory);
     ```
 3. According to the heading angle and traking angle, the gear shift point can be determined.
-   Use ```std::vector<TrajGearPair>``` to store gear infomation and trajectory points, then partition trajectory into a group of trajectories from the gear shift point.
+   Use ```std::vector<TrajGearPair>``` to store gear information and trajectory points, then partition trajectory into a group of trajectories from the gear shift point.
     ```cpp
     void PartitionTrajectory(const DiscretizedTrajectory& trajectory,
                              std::vector<TrajGearPair>* partitioned_trajectories);
     ```
-4. If replan due to fallback stop, the position init staus will be set to false.
+4. If replan due to fallback stop, the position init status will be set to false.

    When replan success, we use ```AdjustRelativeTimeAndS()``` to adjust partitioned trajectories obtained from step 3.
     ```cpp